MicrosoftDocs/msteams-docs/msteams-platform/get-started/code-samples.md

 ---
 # Overview

-This tutorial introduces you to building and deploying Microsoft Teams apps.
-Learn how to create a Microsoft Teams app using Teams Toolkit, React, Blazor, SPFx, C# or .NET, Node.js, and Yeoman Generator.
-You also learn to create your first bot and messaging extension.
+Welcome to the tutorial for building and deploying customized apps for Microsoft Teams!

+In this tutorial:
+- Create a Teams app with capabilities like Tabs, Bots, and Message Extension using various languages and tools.
+- Deploy an app locally or on the cloud.
-Look through multiple Code Samples for Tabs, Bots, Messaging Extensions, Webhooks and Connectors, and Graph APIs.
-These samples help you to customize and configure your apps.
+- Look through Code Samples to customize and configure app capabilities.

 ## Build your first Microsoft Teams app overview

 In the **get started** tutorial, you learn how to create basic Teams apps.
-Each tutorial walks through how to build a basic, real-world Teams app while introducing you to common tools, fundamental concepts, and more advanced features.
+Each tutorial walks through how to build a basic, real-world Teams app.
+It introduces you to common tools, fundamental concepts, and more advanced features.

 Additionally, this section includes alternative guides for you who are already familiar with Blazor, SPFx, C# or .NET, and Yeoman Generator.